Using Fortanix DSM with Sumo Logic (SIEM) Integration Guide for Linux Server

 Configure_the_Connector_in_Sumo_Logic.png

-Figure 5: Configure the Connector in Sumo Logic
+Figure 5: Configure the connector in sumo logic

-3.5.2 Configure Syslog Server on Fortanix DSM
+3.5.2 Configure Syslog Server in Fortanix DSM

 3.6 View Audit Logs in Sumo Logic